Tem-P/Backend-Flask-/readme.md

 # How to setup

-clone this repo
+1. Clone this repository

-create proj_dir and make sure terminal is in proj_dir create venv on python using:
+2. Create proj_dir and make sure terminal is in proj_dir

-python3 -m venv env
+3. Create venv on python using: `python3 -m venv env`

-now activate venv with command:
+4. Now activate venv with command:

-Linux:
+   * Linux: `source env/bin/activate`
-env/Scripts/activate
-Windows:
+   * Windows: `env\Scripts\activate.bat`
-env/Scripts/Activate.ps

-run this command to install all current requirements:
+5. Run this command to install all current requirements: `pip install -r requirements.txt`

-pip -r requirements.txt

-you can now run server.py
+6. Run `python3 server.py` to start the server